‘Honor her wish’: Signs from the Women’s March in D.C.

 Martha Lawson, 58, from New York state

-Martha Lawson, a middle school teacher from Liverpool, in Central New York, carried a sign with a photo of her friend and neighbor, Gail.
-Lawson’s friend has COPD and is on oxygen, so she couldn’t travel to Washington.
+Martha Lawson, a middle school teacher from Liverpool, in central New York, carried a sign with a photo of her friend and neighbor Gail.
+Lawson’s friend has chronic obstructive pulmonary disease and is on oxygen, so she couldn’t travel to Washington.

-“She said, ‘If I take my picture, will you bring me to Washington?’”
-Lawson said.
+“She said, ‘If I take my picture, will you bring me to Washington?’ ” Lawson said.

 Lawson said she has been to every Women’s March in D.C. since the first year.
 Two years ago, she attended the march in Seneca Falls, home of the Women’s Rights National Historical Park.
 Wearing an RBG collar and a mask with the word “VOTE,” she marched for her students and for Black mothers like Gail, who has to have terrifying conversations with her sons about their safety.